Download the Code of Federal Regulations in XML.

 Catastrophic failure.
 The sudden failure of a major element or segment of the public transportation system due to an external cause.
-The failure must not be primarily attributable to gradual and progressive deterioration or lack of proper maintenance.
+The failure must not be primarily attributable to gradual and progressive deterioration, lack of proper maintenance or a design flaw.

 (1) The Governor of a State has declared an emergency and the Secretary of Transportation has concurred; or

 (2) The President has declared a major disaster under the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5170).

 Emergency operations.
 The net project cost of temporary service that is outside the scope of an affected recipient's normal operations, including but not limited to: evacuations; rescue operations; bus, ferry, or rail service to replace inoperable service or to detour around damaged areas; additional service to accommodate an influx of passengers or evacuees; returning evacuees to their homes after the disaster or emergency; and the net project costs related to reestablishing, expanding, or relocating public transportation service before, during, or after an emergency or major disaster.